 3. Your blood forms new cells to replace what you donate

-Each pint donated (about 470ml) is about 8% to 13% of the average adult’s total blood volume.
-However, one of the many wonders of the human body is its ability to restore donated blood.
-The human body can replace this volume within 24 to 48 hours and replenishes the red blood cells and iron lost in 10 to 12 weeks.
+Each pint of blood donated—roughly 470ml—makes up about 8% to 13% of an average adult’s total blood volume.
+One of the remarkable abilities of the human body is how quickly it restores this loss.
+The human body can replace this volume within 24 to 48 hours and replenishes the red blood cells, and iron lost in 10 to 12 weeks.

 4. There is never enough blood

-About one in seven people entering a hospital need blood, and the short lifespan of blood collected also means a constant blood donation supply is necessary.
+About one in seven people entering a hospital need blood; the short lifespan of blood collected means a constant blood donation supply is necessary.
 Red blood cells have a shelf life of up to 42 days, while platelets have a shorter shelf life of five to seven days.

 5. Donating blood is as easy as 4 simple steps